Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Introduction

-In this paper, we promote the new task of \textbf{camouflaged instance segmentation}.
-Camouflaged object is defined as all camouflaged pixels in an image without any further detail information such as the number of objects or semantic meaning~\cite{ltnghia-CVIU2019}.
-In contrast, \textit{camouflaged instance consists of only meaningful pixels, which cover an object}.
-To achieve this goal, the new task aims at \textit{simultaneous decomposition of a camouflaged region into meaningful components, namely, camouflaged instances}.
-Camouflaged instance segmentation is more challenging than conventional camouflaged object segmentation in the sense that it \textit{not only maps each pixels into labels but also sets instance identity for pixels}.
-To our best knowledge, this is the first work to address camouflaged instance segmentation.
+In the work reported here, we push the envelope on \textit{decomposing camouflaged regions into meaningful components, namely, camouflaged instances}.
+A camouflaged object is defined as the set of all camouflaged pixels\footnote{A camouflaged pixel is a pixel belonging to a foreground object that is easily classified as belonging in the background.} in an image without any detailed information such as the number of objects or the semantic meaning~\cite{ltnghia-CVIU2019}.
+In contrast, a \textit{camouflaged instance consists of only meaningful pixels that cover an object instance}.

+Camouflaged instance segmentation is more challenging than conventional camouflaged object segmentation in the sense that it \textit{not only maps each pixel to a label but also assigns an instance identity to each pixel}.
+To the best of our knowledge, this is the first work to address camouflaged instance segmentation.
+Existing camouflaged object segmentation methods were developed under the assumption that camouflaged objects are always present in an image~\cite{Fan-CVPR2020, Lamdouar-ACCV2020, Jinchao-AAAI2021}.
+However, this assumption is not always satisfied in practice.
+In contrast, \textit{our work focuses on segmentation of in-the-wild camouflage images without any assumption}.
+To simulate the real-world, we aim to \textit{segment camouflaged instances in unrestricted images, meaning that camouflaged instances are not always present}.

-To this end, we introduce the first large-scale dataset specifically designed for the task of camouflaged instance segmentation.
-The proposed dataset contains 5500 images of human and more than 80 animal species with hierarchically pixel-wise annotation for all images.
-Our new dataset can be served as a benchmark for not only the camouflaged instance segmentation task, but also the conventional task of camouflaged object segmentation.
+To this end, we introduce a dataset designed explicitly for the task of camouflaged instance segmentation.
+The dataset contains 5,500 images of people and more than 90 animal species with hierarchically pixel-wise annotation for all images.
+There are both camouflage and non-camouflage images at a ratio of approximately 50:50.
+It can thus serve as a benchmark for not only the camouflaged instance segmentation task but also the conventional camouflaged object segmentation task.
 We also provide a benchmark suite to facilitate the evaluation and advance the task of camouflaged instance segmentation.
 Particularly, we evaluate and analyze state-of-the-art instance segmentation methods in various scenarios.
+Note that previous work~\cite{Fan-CVPR2020, Lamdouar-ACCV2020, Jinchao-AAAI2021, ltnghia-AAAI2021} used only camouflage images to train and evaluate their methods under the assumption that camouflaged objects are always present an image.
+In addition, existing camouflage datasets~\cite{ltnghia-CVIU2019, Fan-CVPR2020} do not have the ground truth of non-camouflage images.
+This does not correspond to the real world since an animal or person is considered to be camouflaged depending on the surrounding context.
+Both camouflage and non-camouflage image in our dataset are annotated, enabling both image types to be used for simulating the real world.
+In addition, we present a fusion method that further improves the performance of the state-of-the-art methods.

-We summarize the contribution of this paper as follows: \begin{itemize}
+We summarize the contributions of this paper as follows: \begin{itemize}